Chen Hui-Chiao: In the exhibition Smiles of the Skeptic

 Chen Hui-Chiao used water as the material of this creation.
 There are four large, transparent glass light boxes filled with water, with slides printed with clouds placed under the water.
 The flowing water and the clouds in the sky are put into a glass box, limiting their original freedom.
 The water and the clouds represent beautiful illusions, and the writer chooses to imprison them in his work, not letting them dissipate.

 1998.
 Sleep!
 My Love

-This work is composed of a bed covered by lots of soft synthetic fiber fleece, and countless needles shine the silver light sticking on the bed.
-The bed looks so white and soft that gently lures the viewers to come in and lie on it, but if you are relaxed, you will be stabbed with a needle and left with beads of blood; instead of the comfortable feeling that you expected in advance.
+This work is composed of a bed covered in soft synthetic fiber fleece with dozens of needles sticking out from the bed.
+The needles are arranged in such a way that running your hand down the bed, from top to bottom, your hand would pass over them without harm.
+However, to run your hand in reverse would involve being pricked by many of the needles.